 Top things to do in Kigali (I live here!)

 Want to visit Rwanda?
-Check out my 10-Day Rwanda Itinerary, which starts off with 3 days in Kigali.
+Check out my 10-Day Rwanda Itinerary, which starts with 3 days in Kigali.

 This post contains affiliate links.